Pre-law

 Lorenzo Hall, Second floor

-Prospective students may contact Pre-law ([email protected]) to obtain information about the Pre-Law program and about the faculty advisers in the program.
+Prospective law students may contact any of the members of the committee to obtain information about the pre-law program.